secwexen/aapp-mart/docs/concepts/concepts.md

 # Concepts

-This document introduces the key concepts and terminology behind **AAPP-MART** (AI-Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine).
+This document introduces the key concepts and terminology behind **AAPP-MART** (AI-powered Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine).
 Understanding these concepts is essential for using, extending, or reviewing the system effectively.

 ## Core Concepts